-Exemplary Proficient Developing Below Standard 80% of teachers are > 60% of teachers are > 40% of teachers are < 40% of teachers are rated proficient or rated proficient or rated proficient or rated proficient or exemplary on the exemplary on the exemplary on the exemplary on the student learning student learning student learning student learning objectives portion objectives portion objectives portion objectives portion of their evaluation of their evaluation of their evaluation of their evaluation
+Exemplary Proficient Developing Below Standard 80% of teachers are > 60% of teachers are >40% of teachers are < 40% of teachers are rated proficient or rated proficient or rated proficient or rated proficient or exemplary on the exemplary on the exemplary on the exemplary on the student learning student learning student learning student learning objectives portion of objectives portion of objectives portion of objectives portion of their evaluation their evaluation their evaluation their evaluation

-- •Central Office Administrators will be responsible for the teachers under their assigned role. - All other administrators will be responsible for the teachers they directly evaluate.
+- Central Office Administrators will be responsible for the teachers under their assigned role. - All other administrators will be responsible for the teachers they directly evaluate.

-Summative Administrator Evaluation Rating
+Summative Administrator Evaluation Rating Summative Scoring

-Summative Scoring